fbpx

 Walk or Ride a Bike (Honolulu)

 In Honolulu, it is also possible to walk or ride your bike to work, depending on your location.
-If you are living and working in the city, consider getting your exercise by burning calories to and from work.
+If you are living and working in the city, consider getting your steps by walking to and from work.

 a women in scrubs walking on the payment